idRP-Development/idrp-bong-qb/idrp-bong-qb/QBCorereadme.txt

 Sound files in Assets Folder

-If using your own props edit config.lua with prop details
+If using your own props edit config.lua with prop details.

+Edit Config.lua to your servers needs.